donaldlab/OSPREY3/doc/content/contributing/architecture/graph-search.md

 ### The computed edge weights form an "energy matrix"

-Edge weights are computed by miniming only part of a conformation, rather than minimizing an entire conformation.
+Edge weights are computed by minimizing only part of a conformation, rather than minimizing an entire conformation.
 For example, for the edge `(S,0=3)`, Osprey creates a partial molecule containing the atoms for position `S` and position `0`.
 Then osprey computes the minimized energy for this partial molecule and stores the